Fabio-html/Website_Fabio_Gampl/src/blog/The Secret For Creating Consistently Without Forcing It.md

 I tried to force myself to get back to work, but the energy wasn’t there.

-So I paused…
+So I paused...

-tooked a step back and question myself about how I defined productivity in the first place.
+took a step back and questioned how I had defined productivity in the first place.

 Slowly, a new perspective began to form.